workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 Please, open an issue [here](https://github.com/workshopbutler/wordpress-plugin)

 == Changelog ==
+= 2.13.4 =
+* Fixes a critical error visible in the logs but not affecting any behaviour

 = 2.13.3 =
 * Fixes registration on canceled event
 * Fixes Yoast SEO compatibility